bradypusllc/site/content/english/blog/building-this-site.md

 ```

 At this point, a local Hugo server should startup, generate all your pages, and tell you how to get to it at [http://localhost:1313/](http://localhost:1313/).
 The site will stay up and running and hot reload as you save files in the project directory.

+# AWS Setup

+The goal here is cheap and quick.
+I had originally thought about managing the site myself with an Instance or Lightsail again.
+But I had heard about AWS Amplify a while back and wanted to give it a try.
+Amplify is basically all about static site hosting.
+Behind the scenes it is probably just S3 + CloudFront.
+That and a little Route 53 is all you need to host a site.

+However, Amplify adds to that with predesigned 'build packs' for different source types and site rendering engines.
+And of course, a Hugo site hosted in GitHub is one of them.
+So this should be super easy.

+## GitHub

+This one is super simple.
+Create a new repository and push your code.
+Done!

+## Amplify

+Also pretty straight forward.
+Log into the Console and navigate to Amplify.

+Click the 'Get Started' button.
+You'll be presented with the choice of 'Frontend + Backend' or 'Just Frontend'.
+Now in my case, I'm just hosting a frontend.
+So I chose that as the option.

+Next, I chose GitHub as my source location.
+It then walked me through a standard OAuth based process so that I could grant AWS access to the respository.
+Honestly, it wanted a lot more permissions than I thought it would need.
+But I'm not going to fight it.
+The entire GitHub organization is just for this site.
+Once the OAuth is setup, Amplify will present you with an option to select the repository.

+Once you select your repository, AWS must inspect the code base.
+In my case, it came up with a 'build plan' for Hugo.
+I just accepted it.

+And off to the races!
+The site started to build and was fully deployed to an Amplify generated domain name in less than two minutes!

+## Site Verification

+At this point, I navigated to the site link that Amplify gave me.
+Immediately I noticed that half the site didn't render correctly.
+Some quick inspections of the browser console and I noticed that half the URLs were to a placeholder 'baseURL' that I had put in the Hugo config.toml file.
+I updated that parameter to the Amplify URL and pushed again.
+In a few moments, the page was updated and working alright.

+Which leads us to the next part.

+## Domain Registration + DNS Setup

+Head over to Route53.
+Register a domain name.
+Wait.
+The AWS Invoice will show up in your email before the registration is complete.
+This took about 20 minutes.
+When you are used to everything in life being so quick, the process of getting a new domain seems to take forever (or about 20 minutes).
+I should have made the domain registrations one of my first steps.

+This is the first time I've registered a new domain in about four years.
+I forgot how long it can take.

+Once the registration completes go back to the Route53 dashboard and create a new Hosted Zone for your new domain name.
+This should take only a few seconds.
+Don't worry about adding any records.

+Head back over to the Amplify console.
+In my case, I had a checklist of things in Amplify.
+Step two (after the site roll out) was to setup the domain name and SSL.
+I just clicked through and chose the domain that I had just added.
+This kicks off another process by which AWS will generate the Route53 records in your new Hosted Zone.

+You can then wait again.

+I think this time you are waiting for global DNS propagation of a new domain name.
+You might want to just pause here and go do something else.
+Or come back the next day.

+I setup a short loop in my terminal to do an nslookup on my new domain name and put it in a transparent window on a side monitor so I could keep an eye out for its completion.

 # Conclusion